tnconnect/reward-points/README.md

 8. The Main logic to calcualte the rewards is in Service implementation class.
 9. The response reward points will be validated by login to the embedded H2 database.

+Enabling https for Rewards Application
+1. Generate an SSL certificate in a keystore:
+C:\Users\tarak>keytool -genkeypair -alias rewards -keyalg RSA -keysize 4096 -storetype PKCS12 -keystore keystore.p12 -validity 365 -storepass Welcome!1
+What is your first and last name?
+  [Unknown]:  rewards
+What is the name of your organizational unit?
+  [Unknown]:  techwise
+What is the name of your organization?
+  [Unknown]:  techwise
+What is the name of your City or Locality?
+  [Unknown]:  germantown
+What is the name of your State or Province?
+  [Unknown]:  maryland
+What is the two-letter country code for this unit?
+  [Unknown]:  us
+Is CN=rewards, OU=techwise, O=techwise, L=germantown, ST=maryland, C=us correct?
+  [no]:  yes

+Generating 4,096 bit RSA key pair and self-signed certificate (SHA384withRSA) with a validity of 365 days
+        for: CN=rewards, OU=techwise, O=techwise, L=germantown, ST=maryland, C=us
+2. Store the generated key in the secret store.
+Currently its in the resource folder of the project

+3. Application.properties file is updated with ssl properties